 The program is designed to provide physicians, who have completed residency training in Internal Medicine and fellowship training in Cardiology, intensive training in Cardiac Electrophysiology to prepare for a career in academic or clinical electrophysiology.

-The St. Luke’s-Roosevelt Hospital Center is a tertiary care hospital facility serving a culturally diverse population drawn from the local and greater metropolitan areas.
+The Mount Sinai St. Luke's Roosevelt is a tertiary care hospital facility serving a culturally diverse population drawn from the local and greater metropolitan areas.
 Patients present with a wide variety of arrhythmic disorders; care is available in our fully state of the art electrophysiology laboratory staffed by nurses dedicated to electrophysiology.
 Specifically, there is access to biplane fluoroscopy, an electrophysiology recording system, two three-dimensional mapping systems, a cryoablation as well as radiofrequency (including open-irrigated) ablation generator, dedicated intracardiac echocardiography machine, and Laser lead extraction system.
 The laboratory also serves as an operating room suite for all types of device implantations.
 Currently, the laboratory is the leading center for complex ablations (including atrial fibrillation and ventricular tachycardia) in the region.
 Teaching is supplemented through a variety of daily conferences during which critical aspects of the field are highlighted.